You want smart political talk without the meltdowns?

 So the last thing they need is somebody else in control of the Justice Department.

-Uh he doesn't have the superdelegates because they're not pledged, but they're out there.
+He doesn't have the superdelegates because they're not pledged, but they're out there.

 It's only 747 of them.

-He he could open up the convention if he dropped out tomorrow before the convention.
+He could open up the convention if he dropped out tomorrow before the convention, and they become unbound.

-So he could lose there.
+They could lose there.

-And and maybe you have to go back to like, you know, remember George McGovern had Tom Eagleton.
+And maybe you have to go back to like, you know, remember George McGovern had Tom Eagleton.

-So that's would be their process.
+So that would be their process.

 It's because his policies for three and a half years have failed, whether it's inflation, open borders, endless wars, crime around the United States.